Wecome to my Photo Album.

 Another breeder who did not supply the papers for the pup that was bought, has finally answered the ladies e-mails, stating if she wants the dogs papers she will have to pay an extra $400.

 I just wonder where they pluck these amounts from.
-She had already paid $1500 for the pup and now he wants another $400??
+She had already paid a lot of money for the pup and now he wants another $400??

 I am beginning to think that the name of this page should be